hallofdreams/hallofdreams.github.io/_posts/2022-06-29-the-death-of-poetry.md

 categories: [Essays]
 tags: [essay, poetry, david]     # TAG names should always be lowercase
 ---
+<div style="display:none;">From the Rubaiyat of Omar Khayyam: The Moving Finger writes, and having writ / Moves on, nor all thy piety and wit / Shall lure it back to cancel half a line / Nor all thy tears erase one word of it.</div>

 ## Part I: Art, Gone to Decay